 Taipower plans to replace the generator setups in the 2,200MW Taichung power plant to improve efficiency and reduce CO2 emissions.
-The power station has been named the world’s biggest CO2 emitter, with over 40 million tons over the last year.
+The power station was named the world’s biggest CO2 emitter, with over 40 million tonnes over the last year.
 The original plant was joined in June 2005 and June 2006 by two additional 550MW coal-fired units built on adjacent land reclaimed by depositing ash.
-The two sub-critical pressure units (numbers 9 and 10) are the same as the eight previously installed units.
+The two sub-critical pressure units (numbers nine and ten) are the same as the eight previously installed units.

 The state-run Taiwan Power Company (Taipower) is responsible for production and distribution of electric power in Taiwan.
 The company has five coal-fired power stations, including Taichung.
 Coal accounts for the biggest slice in Taiwan’s energy requirement mix.